REVIEWS OF JIMI ALBUMS....

 This album comprises six original compositions and three traditional arrangements, Jimi remains respectful of traditions but continues to push the boundaries of the instrument.

-The CD featues a variety of styles including heavy metal, progressive rock, traditional Greek, Scottish and Irish and more all combined with a modern edge.
+CD featues a variety of styles including heavy metal, progressive rock,

 Recorded at studios in Scotland and Portland, Oregon, USA.
 ENJOY!